cking/mapquest/README.md

 ## Creating a client

 To use the various APIs, you first need to create a client.
-Here's an example:

     client := mapquest.NewClient("<your-app-key>")

-    // To use HTTPS, use:
-    client.SetHTTPS(true)

-    // To use your own http.Client:
-    client.SetHTTPClient(myClient)

-    // To log request and response, set a logger: logger := log.New(os.Stderr, "", 0)
-    client.SetLogger(logger)

 Now that you have a Client, you can use the APIs.